YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZCOMPILE
 -------------

-$ZCO[MPILE] contains a string value composed of one or more qualifiers that control the YottaDB/GT.M compiler.
+$ZCO[MPILE] contains a string value composed of one or more qualifiers that control the YottaDB compiler.
 Explicit ZLINKs and auto-ZLINKs use these qualifiers as defaults for any compilations that they perform.

 $ZCOMPILE is a read-write ISV, that is, it can appear on the left side of the equal sign (=) in the argument to the SET command.
 A $ZCOMPILE value has the form of a list of M command qualifiers each separated by a space ( ).

-When the environment variable gtmcompile is defined, YottaDB/GT.M initializes $ZCOMPILE to the translation of gtmcompile.
-Otherwise YottaDB/GT.M initializes $ZCOMPILE to null.
-Changes to the value of $ZCOMPILE during a YottaDB/GT.M invocation only last for the current invocation and do not change the value of the environment variable gtmcompile.
+When the environment variable gtmcompile is defined, YottaDB initializes $ZCOMPILE to the translation of gtmcompile.
+Otherwise YottaDB initializes $ZCOMPILE to null.
+Changes to the value of $ZCOMPILE during a YottaDB invocation only last for the current invocation and do not change the value of the environment variable gtmcompile.

 ZCOMPILE returns a status of 1 after any error in compilation.

-When $ZCOMPILE is null, YottaDB/GT.M uses the default M command qualifiers -IGNORE, -LABEL=LOWER, -NOLIST, and -OBJECT.
-See Chapter 3: “Development Cycle” for detailed descriptions of the M command qualifiers.
+When $ZCOMPILE is null, YottaDB uses the default M command qualifiers -IGNORE, -LABEL=LOWER, -NOLIST, and -OBJECT.
+See `Chapter 3: “Development Cycle” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html>`_ for detailed descriptions of the M command qualifiers.

 Example:

 .. parsed-literal::
    $ export gtmcompile="-LIST -LENGTH=56 -SPACE=2"
-   $ gtm
+   $ ydb
-   GTM>WRITE $ZCOMPILE
+   YDB>WRITE $ZCOMPILE
    -LIST -LENGTH=56 -SPACE=2
-   GTM>SET $ZCOMPILE="-LIST -NOIGNORE"
+   YDB>SET $ZCOMPILE="-LIST -NOIGNORE"
-   GTM>WRITE $ZCOMPILE
+   YDB>WRITE $ZCOMPILE
    -LIST -NOIGNORE
-   GTM>ZLINK "A.m"
+   YDB>ZLINK "A.m"
-   GTM>HALT
+   YDB>HALT
    $ echo $gtmcompile
    -LIST -LENGTH=56 -SPACE=2

 This example uses the environment variable gtmcompile to set up $ZCOMPILE.
 Then it modifies $ZCOMPILE with the SET command.
 The ZLINK argument specifies a file with a .m extension (type), which forces a compile.
 The compile produces a listing for routine A.m and does not produce an object module if A.m contains compilation errors.
-After YottaDB/GT.M terminates, the shell command echo $gtmcompile demonstrates that the SET command did not change the environment variable.
+After YottaDB terminates, the shell command echo $gtmcompile demonstrates that the SET command did not change the environment variable.

 -----------------
 $ZCSTATUS